FirebaseExtended/firebase-framework-tools/README.md

 #### Initialize a new project

-1. Run the initialization command from the CLI:
+Run the initialization command from the CLI:
     ```shell
     firebase init hosting
     ```

-1. TODO

 #### Initialize an existing project